MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-ports.md

 ---
 title: Configure alternative SMB ports (preview)
-description: How to configure alternative SMB ports on Windows Server. ms.topic: article
+description: How to configure alternative SMB ports on Windows Server. ms.topic: how-to
 author: Heidilohr
 ms.author: helohr
-ms.date: 02/15/2024
+ms.date: 02/21/2024
 ---

 # Configure alternative SMB ports (preview)

 > [!IMPORTANT]
-> Configuring alternative SMB ports is currently in PREVIEW.
+> Windows Server Insider builds are in PREVIEW.
 > This information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

 You can use the SMB client to connect to alternative TCP, QUIC, and RDMA ports.
 However, you can only connect to alternative ports if the SMB server is configured to support listening on that port.